safesoftware/FMETraining/ServerAdmin6Migration/Exercise1_Migration.md

 # Exercise: Backup and Migration #

 Your organization has decided to upgrade FME Server to the just released new version.
 You want to make sure all the configurations, settings, and resources you have made to your current FME Server transfer over to the new FME Server.
-By backing up your current FME Server and then migrating the configurations and settings to the new version you will save lots of time not making all those changes manually.
+By backing up your current FME Server and then migrating the configurations and settings to the new version you will save lots of time.

 **1) Connect to FME Server**
 <br>